esper-io/dev-docs/docs/home/devicesdk.md

 }, apnID);
 ```

-removeApnConfig expects APN ID in argument returned by addNewApnConfig function.
+setDefaultApn expects APN ID in argument returned by addNewApnConfig function.
 returns Integer as a response.

 1 indicates success & -1 a failure.